-Victoria Falls, ‘Mosi-oa-Tunya’ or 'The Smoke Which Thunders' is a spectacle so incredible that it truly takes one's breath away.
+Victoria Falls, known as Mosi-oa-Tunya meaning, 'the Smoke Which Thunders', is a spectacle so incredible, it truly takes your breath away.

-Hwange National Park is Zimbabwe’s largest park offering a diverse vegetation, scenery and game, notably large herds of animals, particularly elephant.
+Hwange National Park is the largest park in Zimbabwe, offering diverse landscapes and abundant wildlife, including large herds of buffalo and elephant.

-Mana Pools National Park sees the Zambezi flood plains turn into a broad expanse of lakes each rainy season, making it a renowned game-viewing region.
+Mana Pools National Park sees the Zambezi flood plains turn into a broad expanse of lakes every rainy season, making it a world-renowned game-viewing region.

-Lake Kariba is one of the world’s largest man-made lakes.
-With its prolific game and bird life, enjoy an unparalleled boat-based safari.
+Lake Kariba is one of the largest artificial lakes in the world.
+With its prolific animal and birdlife, enjoy a boating safari unlike anywhere else.

-Huge piles of red-tinged granite boulders (kopjes) dot the landscape of Matobo Hills and hidden amongst them is some incredible rock art.
+Towering piles of red-tinged granite boulders (kopjes) dot the landscape of Matobo Hills, and hidden amongst them is some incredible rock art.